 All taxes imposed on prizes are the sole responsibility of the winners.
 There is no right to payment of the prize in any other currency, on any particular day, according to any particular day’s exchange rate value, or to payment by any other means than international bank transfer.
 Any transaction costs arising are the sole responsibility of the winners.
 If the winning team is, for whatever reason, not able to within reasonable time accept their prize or provide details that enable the Organizers to award the prize funds, the Organizer reserves the right, in its sole discretion, to not award the corresponding prize funds, or award them to another participant.

 Prizes are delivered only after validation of the corresponding mission and its adherence to the Challenge Guidelines by the Judge Panel.
-In particular, the below section “Claiming a Prize” sets out detailed requirements for data, reporting and other standards.
+In particular, the below Section 14, “Claiming a Prize”, sets out detailed requirements for data, reporting and other standards.

 The offer of a Prize by the Organizers or completion by a Team of any mission or bonus demonstration shall not in any way be understood as endorsing the underlying technology or holding the prospect of adopting it in any future implementation of the envisioned operational observing network for polar oceans.